raphamorim/rio/docs/docs/documentation/configuration-file.md

 Windows configuration file path is `C:\Users\USER\AppData\Local\rio\config.toml` (replace "USER" with your user name).

-Any file update in the configuration file will trigger a render operation in Rio terminal with the new configuration.
+Updates to the configuration file automatically triggers Rio to render the terminal with the new configuration.

 ```toml
 # Cursor